If the $939M excess capacity isn’t a sign of NDC’s negligence, what is it?

 Shockingly, however, the then Energy Minister, John-Peter Amewu, revealed that it would have cost Ghana some US$402.39million if the eleven Power Purchasing Agreements had been kept.

-In fact, Mr Amewu was absolutely right for asserting that the Mahama administration was reckless in signing Power Purchasing Agreements without taking into consideration the financial implications on Ghanaians.
+In fact, Mr. Amewu was absolutely right in asserting that the Mahama administration was reckless in signing Power Purchasing Agreements without taking into consideration the financial implications on Ghanaians.

-Mr Amewu thus asserted: "This will by far be more than the current peak demand of 2400MW.
-Even an annual growth in demand of 10%, our country will not be able to utilize this capacity in two decades (source: Michael Creg Afful/ghanaweb.com, 2018).”
+Mr. Amewu thus asserted: "This will by far be more than the current peak demand of 2400MW.
+Even with annual growth in demand of 10%, our country will not be able to utilize this capacity in two decades (source: Michael Creg Afful/ghanaweb.com, 2018).”